 That would be great, but we should focus our efforts on something that the Oregon Legislature would allow.
 Dems in the Oregon Legislature wouldn’t allow that because it would weaken the Democratic Party in Oregon, and increase the chances that we would add Republicans to the US Senate.
 But the greater Idaho plan doesn’t do that.

 County and local employees would keep their jobs.
 Some state employees might move to keep their jobs in Oregon/California, others would become employed by Idaho, and maybe some would have to find new employment, since Idaho spends less on government.
+We are confident that any legislation to move the border would also grandfather in seniority and decide on a fair way for counties to bring their fair share of PERS into Idaho.
 Think about the risks of not moving the border: PERS is not necessarily sustainable.
 Major changes to state borders are accomplished by an interstate compact between two states.
 Negotiations between the legislatures of the two states would determine a fair way to treat employees affected by issues of transferring seniority and pension plans.

 Conservative counties don’t want to be dependent on the charity of the welfare state that Salem forces on them.
 They will be happy to have state spending like Idaho’s.
 People who want to live off of welfare are welcome to move to another county.
 We want an economy that is not held back by Oregon regulations and taxes, including environmental regulations.
 We’ll still have federal and Idaho regulations, and that’s plenty.
 Idaho knows how to respect rural counties and their livelihoods